lexie-crypto/lexie-website-main/README.md

-# Lexie Website 12 BILLIONAIRE!!!
+# Lexie Website we made it baby 12 MILLION!!!

 Landing page for Lexie, an AI companion for the world of Web3.